Account Journey Builder: Overview

 The Journey Stages are defined by Selectors.

 In addition to using Selectors, the Journey Builder also uses the Stage Order to decide which Account should be in which stage.

 When deciding which Journey Stage an Account should belong to, Engagio will evaluate each of the Stages starting with the highest Order and going to the lowest.

 In example above, Engagio will first check whether an Account qualified for stage Customer because it has the highest Order.
 If the Account qualifies for Customer, then we're done - and the Account will have the Stage of Customer.
 If the Account doesn't qualify for the Stage of Customer, then we'll check the next stage of Open Opportunity, and so on.

 The Stage Order forces each Account to only belong to one Stage, and it establishes the order with which the stages should be qualified by the Journey Builder.

 Each stage has a toggle to Show in Analytics or not:

 If you'd like your Journey Stage to show in the main Journey Chart, and be a part of the Account Funnel then you should set this to "Yes".

-If it's a stage like Recycle, or Disqualified or another stage that you don't want as part of your funnel, but still need to have you can essentially hide it - and allow the user to toggle it to see it in Analytics:
+If it's a stage like Recycle, or Disqualified or another stage that you don't want as part of your funnel, but still need to have you can hide it and allow the user to toggle it to see it on the Configurable Journeys dashboard.